 desirable versus undesirable turnover

 Trailblazing employees, on the other hand, leave big shoes behind when they depart.
-When they’re disenchanted, frustrated or bored, top performers seek out new pastures.
-After they leave, former colleagues feel adrift and demoralized.
-Perhaps unsurprisingly, this type of turnover is undesirable.
+When disenchanted, frustrated or bored, top performers seek out new pastures.
+After they leave, former colleagues may feel adrift and demoralized.
+Unsurprisingly, this type of turnover is undesirable.

-Most of the time, however, people quit jobs because they find other positions that better match their skills or their long-term plans — or because they move.
-Those types of voluntary resignations are undesirable.
+However, most of the time, people quit jobs because they find other positions that better match their skills or long-term plans — or because they move.
+Those types of voluntary turnovers are undesirable.
 Thankfully, they’re also the type you can most easily control.

-Redundancies are generally seen as a type of ‘fair’ dismissal — providing employers don’t use unfair selection criteria to pick the workers they let go.
-When people are made redundant, they are often entitled to paid redundancy packages, so do research employment laws in your area before you proceed.
+Redundancies are generally seen as a type of "fair" dismissal — providing employers don’t use unfair selection criteria to pick the workers they let go.
+When people are made redundant, they’re often entitled to paid redundancy packages, so research employment laws in your area before proceeding.

-Employee turnover isn’t hard to calculate.
-Before you begin, determine the timeframe for your turnover — most organizations calculate quarterly or annual turnover.
-Then, find out how many employees you had at the beginning of that period, and how many employees were present at the end.
-Add these two figures together and divide them by two to determine an average number of employees.
+Next, find out how many employees you had at the beginning of that period and how many employees were present at the end.
+Then, add these two figures and divide them by two to determine the average number of employees.